elastic/terraform-provider-elasticstack/docs/resources/kibana_alerting_rule.md

 Optional:

+- `frequency` (Block List, Max: 1) The properties that affect how often actions are generated.
+If the rule type supports setting summary to true, the action can be a summary of alerts at the specified notification interval.
+Otherwise, an action runs for each alert at the specified notification interval.
+NOTE: You cannot specify these parameters when `notify_when` or `throttle` are defined at the rule level. (see [below for nested schema](#nestedblock--actions--frequency))
 - `group` (String) The group name, which affects when the action runs (for example, when the threshold is met or when the alert is recovered).
 Each rule type has a list of valid action group names.

+<a id="nestedblock--actions--frequency"></a>
+### Nested Schema for `actions.frequency`

+Required:

+- `notify_when` (String) Defines how often alerts generate actions.
+Valid values include: `onActionGroupChange`: Actions run when the alert status changes; `onActiveAlert`: Actions run when the alert becomes active and at each check interval while the rule conditions are met; `onThrottleInterval`: Actions run when the alert becomes active and at the interval specified in the throttle property while the rule conditions are met.
+NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `notify_when` values.
+- `summary` (Boolean) Indicates whether the action is a summary.

+Optional:

+- `throttle` (String) Defines how often an alert generates repeated actions.
+This custom action interval must be specified in seconds, minutes, hours, or days.
+For example, 10m or 1h.
+This property is applicable only if `notify_when` is `onThrottleInterval`.
+NOTE: This is a rule level property; if you update the rule in Kibana, it is automatically changed to use action-specific `throttle` values.

 ## Import